QuantGen/BEDMatrix/cran-comments.md

 This is a resubmission.
 In this version I have
 * added CXX and CXXFLAGS in the configure script.

+I am currently unaware of a robust technique to check whether Boost has been compiled with the same compiler as R. Therefore I am not certain how to handle the segfault on the `r-devel-linux-x86_64-fedora-clang` flavor.

 ## Release summary

 As requested by Prof Ripley, I